-This fundraiser closed 12 months ago
+This fundraiser closed about 1 year ago

 To celebrate World Down Syndrome Awareness Day on March 21, please join the MDSC as we kick off our $21 for 21 Fundraising Challenge to help individuals with Down syndrome, like John Anton, achieve their maximum potential.